 Disciplinary actions for violations will be tailored to each constituency within the university and be based on the severity and frequency of the violation(s).
 Parking & Transportation will refer non-compliant university-affiliated individuals to the appropriate office for follow-up, which can result in disciplinary action.

 - Managers will be notified of any faculty or staff who refuse to comply with our policies.

 - Students will be referred to the Office of Student Conduct and Community Standards.
 Please refer to section III of the Student Conduct Code for potential offenses and section VI for potential disciplinary actions.

-- Contractors, consultants and vendors will be referred to the appropriate contact.
+- Contractors, consultants and vendors will be referred to the appropriate contacts within WashU.

-- Visitors who refuse to cooperate will be asked to leave Campus.
+- Visitors who refuse to cooperate will be asked to leave our campus.